25 Things You Didn’t Know About the Christmas Spectacular (and the Rockettes!)T

-1. The 2017 production has the most advanced technology ever.
-The LED wall that serves as the backdrop for the Christmas Spectacular has been upgraded and is now one of the largest 8K resolution LED screens in the world.
+1. Last year, we introduced the most advanced technology ever.
+The LED wall that serves as the backdrop for the Christmas Spectacular was upgraded in 2017 and is now one of the largest 8K resolution LED screens in the world.

 2. We can kick up to 1,200 times in one day.
 We do about 300 kicks per show and perform in up to four shows a day during busy periods!

 3. Your eyes are deceiving you!
 The illusion of our uniform heights has always been maintained by having the taller dancers in the center of the line and placing dancers of gradually decreasing height on either side, with the less tall women at both ends of the line.